-Taking all of the actions on this page may not prevent an abuser from discovering your email and Internet activity.
+Taking all of the actions on this page may not prevent the person who is harming you from discovering your email and Internet activity.
 The safest way to find information on the Internet is to go to a safer computer.
 Some suggestions would be your local library, a friend’s house or your workplace.
 Other safety suggestions: Change your password often, do not pick obvious words or numbers for your password, and make sure to include a combination of letters and numbers for your password.

-How can an abuser discover your Internet activities?
+How can the person who is harming you discover your Internet activities?
 As a rule, Internet browsers will save certain information as you surf the Internet.
 This includes images from websites visited, words entered into search engines and a trail (‘history’) that reveals the sites you have visited.
 Below are instructions on how to minimize the chances of someone finding out that you have visited this website.

 How do I know which browser I’m using?
 If you know what browser you are using, then skip to the relevant instructions below.
 If you do not know the type of browser you are using, click on Help on the toolbar at the top of the browser screen.
 A drop down menu will appear, the last entry will say About Internet Explorer, About Mozilla Firefox, or something similar.
 The entry refers to which browser type you are using – you should then refer to the relevant instructions below.